We advocate the importance of an open and broad discussion on building, advancing, and maintaining careers for women in Big Data fields.

 Provide career mentoring opportunities.

-Activity organizers can be either principal investigators of ongoing NRP75 projects or persons from the DSI and other organizations who are committed to run the activities.
+Activity organizers can be either principal investigators of ongoing NRP75 projects or persons from the DSI and other organizations who are committed to running the activities.

 Ideal candidates are female researchers who are enthusiastic about cross-cutting activities and have experience in conference and event organization.